dataesr/scanr-ui-local/doc_network/bso.md

 In graph theory, a community corresponds to a set of nodes in a graph that are strongly interconnected with each other, while being less connected with nodes outside this community.
 Communities can be identified in order to understand the underlying structure and patterns of the graph, as well as to analyze the relationships and interactions between the entities that make it up.
 To identify and visualize communities within the network, we apply the Louvain algorithm using Graphology.
 This algorithm works by optimizing a modularity measure that evaluates the strength of communities in a graph [@Blondel_2008].
 More precisely, Louvain seeks to maximize modularity by progressively moving the nodes of a graph into different communities, in an iterative fashion.
 At each stage, he merges neighboring communities if this leads to an improvement in the overall modularity of the graph.
 This iterative process continues until no further moves can increase modularity.

 The `graphology-communities-louvain` node module is being used.
 This way, each step (like spatizalization, community-detection) are implemented modularly.
 A benchmark, in our use case, of the Louvain and the Leiden algorithms would be desirable.
-The graphology library started a while ago working on an implementation of the leiden algorithm (see [https://github.com/graphology/graphology/tree/master/src/communities-leiden](https://github.com/graphology/graphology/tree/master/src/communities-leiden)) but that remains to be implemented.
+The graphology library started a while ago working on an implementation of the Leiden algorithm (see [https://github.com/graphology/graphology/tree/master/src/communities-leiden](https://github.com/graphology/graphology/tree/master/src/communities-leiden)) but that remains to be implemented.

 ## 2.5 VOSviewer implementation

 To display the network within our application, we use the open source VOSviewer online tool for network visualization [https://github.com/neesjanvaneck/VOSviewer-Online](https://github.com/neesjanvaneck/VOSviewer-Online).
 It is based on the VOSviewer software which is very popular for network analysis in bibliometric studies [@DBLP:journals/corr/abs-1006-1032].

 VOSviewer accepts JSON files formatted according to a specific template [https://app.vosviewer.com/docs/file-types/json-file-type](https://app.vosviewer.com/docs/file-types/json-file-type).
-This template includes essential attributes for nodes and edges, such as the node ID, name, position, and additional metadata.
-To ensure compatibility, we transform our Graphology object into a JSON file that adheres to VOSviewer's required format.
+This template includes essential attributes for nodes and edges, such as the node ID, label, position (x, y), and additional metadata.
+To ensure compatibility, we transform our Graphology object into a JSON file that complies to VOSviewer's required format.

 Once the JSON file is generated, VOSviewer renders the network, displaying nodes and edges in an interactive and visually appealing manner.
 The nodes are colorized based on the communities identified through the clustering process performed using the Louvain algorithm.
 This colorization helps in visually distinguishing different communities within the network, making it easier to analyze and interpret the underlying structure and interactions.

 VOSviewer includes its own spatialization algorithm and parameters for layout customization.
 However, after testing these options, we found them to be visually less intuitive and informative.
 Consequently, we chose to use the ForceAtlas2 algorithm for spatialization, as described in the previous section, which offers a more aesthetically pleasing and informative layout by being automatically set for our network.

 ![Visualization of a network with VOSviewer.
-*(a) Using ForceAltlas2 spatialization with infered settings
-(b) Using VOSviewer spatialization (attraction=2, repulsion=1)
-(c) Using VOSviewer spatialization (attraction=3, repulsion=1)
-(d) Using VOSviewer spatialization (attraction=1, repulsion=0)*](https://raw.githubusercontent.com/dataesr/scanr-ui/refs/heads/staging/doc_network/images/vosviewer-spatialization-comparison.jpg)
+*(a) Using ForceAltlas2 spatialization with infered settings (b) Using VOSviewer spatialization (attraction=2, repulsion=1) (c) Using VOSviewer spatialization (attraction=3, repulsion=1) (d) Using VOSviewer spatialization (attraction=1, repulsion=0)*](https://raw.githubusercontent.com/dataesr/scanr-ui/refs/heads/staging/doc_network/images/vosviewer-spatialization-comparison.jpg)

 # 3. Making insightful maps